 What’s the lifeblood of all medical specialties?
 Graduates fresh from medical residency training.
 They fill open positions created by physician turnover; they replace physicians retiring from the medical field; and they bring new ideas and the latest medical information.
-Most importantly, they are our best hope for filling the physician shortage – forecast to be 45,000 by 2020.
+Most importantly, they are our best hope for filling the physician shortage – forecast to be over 100,000 by 2030.

 1. Money isn’t the overriding factor.

 While you’re recruiting new doctors, remember that retaining new doctors isn’t always easy either.
-Author Eve Shvidler, MD, estimates that over 50% of newly minted doctors leave their first jobs within two years.
+In fact, a Jackson & Coker study found that more than half of physicians left their first job after 5 years, and more than half of that group stayed only 1 or 2 years.
+The bottom line?
 Recruit to retain this high demand group of physician candidates, and keep these tips in mind, too:

 2. Uncover as much as possible about each candidate.